-- Through the year growth rate to the June quarter.
+- Seasonally adjusted, through‑the‑year growth rate to the June quarter.

 Note: The forecasts are based on several technical assumptions.
-The exchange rate is assumed to remain around its recent average level — a trade‑weighted index of around 59 and a United States dollar exchange rate of around 72 US cents.
+The exchange rate is assumed to remain around its recent average level — a trade‑weighted index of around 70 and a United States dollar exchange rate of around 90 US cents.
 Interest rates are assumed to move broadly in line with market expectations.
-World oil prices (Malaysian Tapis) are assumed to remain around US$56 per barrel.
-The farm sector forecasts are based on an assumption of average seasonal conditions in the future, but account for current low water storage levels.
+World oil prices (Malaysian Tapis) are assumed to remain around US$88 per barrel.
+The farm sector forecasts are based on an assumption of average seasonal conditions.

 Source: Australian Bureau of Statistics (ABS) cat. no. 5206.0, 5302.0, 6202.0, 6345.0, 6401.0, unpublished ABS data and Treasury.

 If www.budget.gov.au responds slowly or you are having trouble downloading a document, try one of the Budget Website Mirrors

 Note: Where possible, Budget documents are available in HTML and for downloading in Portable Document Format(PDF).
 If you require further information on any of the tables or charts on this website, please contact The Treasury.